Deni253/WEB-LV4/README.md

 # WEB-LV4
   Movie & Image Gallery Web App [Web-Site](https://striking-luck-production.up.railway.app/)
+  ##IMPORTANT NOTE: YOU MUST REGISTER AND LOG IN FOR USER DASHBOARD TO APPEAR.
+ADMIN OPENS BY DEFAULT.
+WHEN YOU WANT TO ACCESS ADMIN DASHBOARD AGAIN LOG IN WITH USERNAME: `admin` AND PASSWORD: `secure`

 A full-stack web application for managing and exploring a movie collection and image gallery.
 Built with PHP, PostgreSQL, JavaScript, and Bootstrap.
 Includes user authentication, role-based access (admin/user), filtering, image uploads with ratings, wishlist functionality, and Docker-based deployment.